Spanwise variations in membrane flutter dynamics

-In panel (b), the first color plot shows a motion that oscillates about a spanwise symmetric single-hump shape that becomes almost steady in the second color plot.
-This motion leads to a small spanwise-asymmetric side-to-side oscillation in the third and fourth plots, shown by the zig-zag pattern of the peak value of $\langle z\rangle_c(\alpha_2, t)$.
-More complicated dynamics are seen in the $z_{\mathrm{center}}(t)$ plot of panel (c), typical of large $R_1$ values.
-In the first color plot, a spanwise symmetric oscillation about a single hump shape is seen.
-The oscillation amplitude decreases and the frequency and spatial complexity increases in the second color plot.
-A side-to-side motion is shown by the zig-zag pattern of the third color plot, and then a nearly spanwise symmetric motion occurs in the fourth color plot, with a complex temporal pattern.
-The snapshots for (c) at the top show multiple peaks that move inward and outward along the span (right column), coordinated with peaks that move fore and aft along the chord (left column).
+In (d)--(f) the membrane pretension is equal to $10^{-0.75}$, the smallest value of $T_0$ shown in figure~\ref{fig:FFFFar1nu0}.
+The first color plot in (d) is almost uniform in the horizontal time coordinate which implies that the membrane is an almost-steady, downward-deflected single-hump shape.
+This motion leads to a spanwise-asymmetric side-to-side oscillation in the second to fourth plots, shown by the zig-zag pattern of the peak value of $\langle z\rangle_c(\alpha_2, t)$.
+The snapshots for (d) at the top show that the side-to-side oscillation along the span (right column) is coordinated with a fore-aft oscillation along the chord (left column).
+Like panel (d), the first color plot of panel (e) shows a spanwise symmetric oscillation about a single hump shape.
+The oscillation amplitude decreases in the second color plot, and gradually a side-to-side motion emerges, shown by the zig-zag patterns of the third and fourth color plots.